navgurukul/newton/dictionary/intro_dictionary.md

 ### DataType of `Keys` and `Values`

-A *"dictionary"*  can have values of any data type and can also be same, but keys are alway to be unique.
+A *"dictionary"*  can have values of any data type and can also be same, but keys are always to be unique.

 #### Example:-